EthoML/vame-desktop/README.md

 npm install
 ```

+This only needs to be run once at project initialization and when the `package.json` dependencies are updated.

 ### Running the App
 To run the app, you will need to run the following command:
 ```bash